Vovan4ik03/VueJSLabs2025/Lab4/README.md

 ## Сторінки
 ### ProfilePage.vue

-- Форма з полями: name, email, address, phones[]
+- Form on fields: name, email, address, phones[]

-- Валідація працює в реальному часі
+- Validation working in real time

-- Телефони можуть додаватися/видалятися
+- Phones can delete/add

 ### CartPage.vue

-- Виведення товарів
+- Withdrawal of goods

-- Додавання/видалення
+- Add/remove

-- Переклади кнопок та заголовків
+- Translation of buttons and titles

 ### ProductsPage.vue

-- Вивід продуктів
+- Product withdrawal

-- Переклад назв з productNames.xxx
+- Translation of titles from productNames.xxx

-- Додавання в кошик через Pinia
+- Add to cart via Pinia